Instant Runoff Voting and the Reinforcement Paradox: Necessary and Sufficient Conditions

+That is, conditions (\ref{part_round2}) are necessary and sufficient for there to exist a partition of the election into two sub-elections in both of which the runner-up is the winner.
+If in addition,

-\end{enumerate} If the election satisfies (1) then runner-up can win a majority in one of the sub-elections and if the election satisfies (2) then the runner-up does not win a majority in either sub-election.
+then there is a partition in which the runner-up wins a majority of first-place votes in one of the sub-elections and wins in the second round in the other sub-election.